oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/bulk-extract/introduction/introduction.md

 Estimated Time: 2 hours

-### What Will You Learn?

-* Creating Free Trial Account
-* Provision Oracle Integration 3 in Oracle Cloud Infrastructure.
-* Enable File Server.
-* Configure File Server and connect with FTP client.
-* Create and configure common connections which are useful for this workshop like File Server and ERP Connection
-* Learn ERP Cloud Integration Design Patterns and Usecases.
-* Create an Integration flow which extracts the data from ERP Cloud Oracle Business Intelligence Publisher (BIP) and write the extract to an SFTP server.

-### What Do You Need?

-* An Oracle Free Tier or Paid Cloud Account.
-* A Chrome browser.

 ### What is Oracle Integration 3?
 With Oracle Integration 3 (OIC), you have the power to *integrate* your cloud and on-premises applications, *automate* business processes, *gain insight* into your business processes, visually *develop* web and mobile applications, use an SFTP-compliant file server to *store* and *retrieve* files, and *exchange* business documents with a B2B trading partner—all in one place.